Ph.D., Duke University

 Recent Working Papers

 - Borochin, Paul, Jim Cicon, Jared DeLisle and McKay Price, The Effects of Conference Call Content on Market Perceptions of Value Uncertainty and Firm Risk.
 AAII Outstanding Paper in Institutions and Markets, Eastern Finance Association 2016.
-Under review at Management Science.
+Revise and resubmit at Journal of Financial Markets.

 Abstract: Quarterly earnings conference calls convey fundamental information as well as manager and analyst opinion about the firm.
 This study examines how the market’s uncertainty regarding firm valuation is affected by the abnormal content of earnings conference calls.
 Using textual analysis of all publicly available conference call transcripts, we find that measures of abnormally negative conference call tones are positively related to measures of firm value uncertainty from the equity options market.
 Overall, value uncertainty is more sensitive to analyst tones than management tones, consistent with analysts’ role as information intermediaries and active shareholder monitoring.
 Additionally, abnormal differences between analyst and manager tones in the conference call discussion section are strongly associated with increases in value uncertainty.